How to Drive a Pontoon Boat

 Boat Orientation

-Take a few moments to familiarize yourself with the layout and controls of the pontoon boat.
-Locate the throttle and steering wheel, and understand how they function.
+Take a few moments to familiarize yourself with the layout and controls of the pontoon boat and maps of the local area.
+Locate the throttle and steering wheel and understand how they function.
 Identify the switches for lights, horn, and other essential features.
-If provided, consult the boat’s manual or ask the rental company for specific instructions on the boat’s operation.

 Understand the Rules of the Waterway